 But don’t do this…

-‘Be less ashamed’ doesn’t mean ‘accepting that you’re a weird loser with an awful fetish and no-one will ever like you because you’re a hopeless pervert and this is just your true nature’.
+‘Be less ashamed’ doesn’t mean ‘Just accept it… Accept that you’re a weird loser with an awful fetish and no-one will ever like you because you’re a hopeless pervert and this is just your true nature’.

 No. That’s not even close.

-It means accepting that you’re NOT a ‘weird loser’ or ‘hopeless pervert’ – it’s mostly shame that makes you think you are, and it’s also shame that causes your arousal in the first place.
+It means accepting that you’re NOT a ‘weird loser’ – it’s mostly shame that makes you think you are.
 It means accepting that this is the opposite of your ‘true nature’, and that’s why you have it.
 It means accepting that you’re a normal person, and this normal mechanism has caused a thing that you’re naturally inclined to feel ashamed of, because shame = arousal.

-Remember, shame=arousal and arousal=shame.
+Remember, shame = arousal and arousal = shame.
 Fetishes are caused by pain, and pain causes shame too.
-So, you hate your fetish more than most people hate your fetish, because you have more pain around the concept.
+So, you hate your fetish more than most other people hate your fetish, because you have more pain around the concept.

 The reason why you have your fetish is the same reason as why you have shame around it.
 Changing your fetish means removing the shame too, whether you remove the shame first or it goes away after, it’s an integral part of the process of moving on, and you can’t move on unless you’ve also removed the shame.

-- Learning to draw a line between your fetish and real life, between fantasy and reality, between porn and your relationships.
+- Learning to draw a line between your fetish and real life, between fantasy and reality (and between porn and your relationships).

 - Learning to accept that your fetish is probably the opposite of the ‘real’ you.